Since 1849, William Jewell College has been committed to its founding vision as an institution that develops leaders who shape a changing world.

 William Jewell is a private college in Liberty, Mo., with a long history of cultivating thought leaders and innovators who have pursued meaningful lives throughout the world.
 Founded as a Baptist college, we are proud of our rich history and heritage, and today are an independent, four-year college.

 As settlers migrated West in the 1830s, a group of Baptists who lived along the Missouri River envisioned a college at the edge of the American wilderness in Liberty.
 Many towns in Missouri wanted the college, but Clay County Baptists, joined by Mexican War hero Colonel Alexander Doniphan and Dr. William Jewell, a physician, legislator and Baptist layman who donated land for a college, persevered with grassroots fundraising.
+A thorough examination of connections between the College, its founders and the institution of slavery has been underway since 2020.
+The College is a member of the Consortium of Universities Studying Slavery and has published information on research, reconciliation and commemoration at jewell.edu/racial-reconciliation.

 The General Association (forerunner of the Missouri Baptist Convention) approved a proposal, and the Missouri Legislature granted a charter to found a college in 1849.
 Named for its key founder, William Jewell College's relationship with the Baptist Convention continued through 2003.